Tyrique1512/MedCare/README.md

 •	Notably, the #HealthyLiving category had the highest number of signups but a relatively low signup rate of 0.3%.

 •	Within the two campaign categories with the highest cost per signup, info-based campaign types (like offers and policy info) drove high costs per signup.

-•	Some COVID-based campaigns also had abnormally high CACs at $1.2-$2.2K

-•	While the pandemic initially boosted signups, most categories experienced a decline from mid-2022 onwards, with recent signups falling below pre-pandemic levels.
-However, the #Coverage Matters and #HealthyLiving categories have shown resilience, collectively accounting for approximately 47% of recent signups.

 ## Claims Insights